-Have you decided that implementing an ERP (Enterprise Resource Planning) or switching to a new one in the New Year could benefit your business and is that the reason you have landed here?
-Well, congratulations on your decision, and the happy news is that you have crossed the first milestone in your journey to implementing an ERP.
+Have you decided that implementing an ERP (Enterprise Resource Planning) system or switching to a new one could benefit your business and is that the reason you have landed here?
+Well, congratulations on your decision, and the happy news is that you have crossed the first milestone in your journey to implementing an ERP software.
 An ERP system can effectively simplify your business processes by integrating information and automating processes across functional areas of the business.
-In this blog, we gear you up to cross the second milestone of your journey, choosing the right ERP for your business.
+In this blog, we gear you up to cross the second milestone of your journey, choosing the right ERP system for your business.

-Being one of the critical and biggest IT investments, choosing the right ERP for your business becomes a strategic decision where there can be no missteps.
-An ERP system is quite huge and complex, having an impact on every single part of your business and can make or break your organization.
-Hence, it is important you get it right from the beginning, as a wrong choice can wreak havoc to your business.
-According to Panorama Consulting’s 2019 ERP Report, only around 66% of the organizations were satisfied with their ERP vendors.
-A major reason for vendor dissatisfaction was driven by poor requirements definition and a lack of organizational alignment before the implementation process were major reasons that drove vendor dissatisfaction.
+Being one of the critical and most significant IT investments, choosing the right ERP for your business becomes a strategic decision where there can be no missteps.
+An ERP system is huge and complex, impacting every single part of your business and can make or break your organization.
+Hence, it is important you get it right from the beginning, as a wrong choice can wreak havoc on your business.
+According to a Panaroma research, 53% of customers are satisfied with their ERP system, 7% are dissatisfied, 3% are very dissatisfied, and 38% have neutral opinions.
+Poor requirements definition and a lack of organizational alignment before the implementation process were major reasons that drove vendor dissatisfaction.

 With a plethora of ERP vendors currently available in the market, making the right decision becomes even more challenging.
-The thought of sorting through the tons of available options to pick the right one for your business can be overwhelming and is often easier said than done.
+The thought of sorting through the many available options to pick the right one for your business can be overwhelming and is often easier said than done.
 But, with a thoughtful checklist, it can be much easier.
-To help you in the process, we have come up with a comprehensive checklist for choosing the right ERP system for your Business.
+To help you in the process, we have a comprehensive checklist for choosing the right ERP system for your Business.

 1. Define your business requirements

-The very first step in selecting the appropriate ERP system for your business is evaluating your business processes and set your expectations from implementing an ERP system.
-Identify bottlenecks and pain points in your existing system and determine how ERP software can fit into your process to transform your operations and improve business performance.
+The first step in selecting the appropriate ERP system for your business is evaluating your business processes and setting your expectations for implementing an ERP system.
+Identify bottlenecks and pain points in your current system and determine how ERP software can fit into your process to transform your operations and improve business performance.